neurove/mopidy-alpine-linux-docker_image/README.md

 ## Features:
 - Based on Alpine Linux: smaller than a debian or ubuntu based image.
+- Runs on Raspberry Pi (tested on Model 4B)
 - Uses the latest mopidy version from the python3 pip repository.
 - Mopidy plugins can be added/removed by editing requirements.txt.
 - Mopidy configuration example using replaygain for volume normalization and ALSA.
-- Runs on Raspberry Pi (tested on Model 4B)
+- Includes Healtcheck for monitoring

 ## Build